LuanderFarias/Cheep/Devlog.md

 - update [readme.md](https://github.com/LuanderFarias/Cheep/blob/main/README.md) removing mac os option
 - start working in Bass Boost module
 - updated trello

+## 24/09/2021
+- create a [discussion](https://github.com/LuanderFarias/Cheep/discussions/1) of why does cheep developement takes so long...
+- i'm not working on cheep cause some of the problems listed on the discussion

 # That's All For Now